Slacusc/slacusc/README.md

 - 🤖 I wanna learn **React, Angular, Unity**.

-- 👯 I’m looking to collaborate on **Videogames developers, IA researchers**.
+- 👯 I’m looking to collaborate on **Any work that means collaborate and learn with another teamates, Videogames developers, IA researchers**.

 - 🤝 I’m looking for help with **CSS, HTML**.